Project Echo Logo

 WHO SHOULD ATTEND?

-Health care providers of individuals with Down syndrome are invited to attend.
+Health care professionals of individuals with Down syndrome are invited to attend.
 These may include physicians, nurse practitioners, psychologists, social workers, nurses, therapists, and others.
+Trainees are also welcome to attend.

-We encourage people with Down syndrome and their families to share information about Project ECHO with their health care providers; however, people with Down syndrome and their families are not invited to attend.
+We encourage people with Down syndrome and their families to share information about Project ECHO with their health care professionals; however, people with Down syndrome and their families are not invited to attend.

 WHAT ARE OTHER BENEFITS?

 There is no cost to participate in the program.
-Additionally, health care providers can earn continuing education credit for attending.
+Additionally, health care professionals can earn continuing education credit for attending.

 WHO SHOULD I CONTACT FOR MORE INFORMATION?